bogdanb/hpmor/README.md

 * `latexmk hpmor`: Build the one-volume PDF `hpmor.pdf`
 * `latexmk hpmor-N`: Build one of the six individual volumes `hpmor-1.pdf` to `hpmor-6.pdf`.
-* `latexmk hpmor-dust-jacket-N`: produce the dust jacket for Volume N, `hpmor-dust-jacket-N.pdf`.
+* `latexmk layout/hpmor-dust-jacket-N`: produce the dust jacket for Volume N, `hpmor-dust-jacket-N.pdf`.
 Note that this requires the corresponding volume, `hpmor-N.pdf`, to have been built first.
 * `latexmk -c`: Remove files produced by building (except PDFs).